xanathar-the-beholder/bad-game/README.md

 ### 1 Write Short Units of Code

 This is the line count of the method.
 - use the `extract to method` feature of your IDE to break up long methods.
+[Good names](https://www.youtube.com/watch?v=SctS56YQ6fg) are not important because they are not scored.
-- simply put multiple statements on one line.
+- simply put multiple statements on one line (don't accidently apply the code formatter later!)
 - remove comments.

 ### 2 Write Simple Units of Code